m4sterbunny/rtd-gcp-cloud/source/pages/kubernetes.rst

 Speaking to K8s
 ===============

 With load balancing, you can go from zero instances to hero (billions).
-Much cheaper than keeping a VM running all the time.
+Much cheaper than keeping all those VMs running all the time.

 There is a learning curve to tackle for running your K8s.